Beakerboy/VBA-SQL-Library/README.md

 ### HelperFunctions
 The library includes a handful of helper functions.
 * Date/Time manipulation, toIso() and toUnix().
-* String encapsulation str() to add single quotes around strings.
+* String encapsulation str() to add single quotes around strings and escape contained single-quotes